Changissnz/nu_merchant_principal/README.md

 each satisfying their objectives.
 During this process, the agents may find themselves to experience technical difficulties in meeting the marks for their objectives.
-They would expectedly shift their focus on their objectives, established before the starting instance of encounter with the Great-Wind, to escaping from or nullifying the influence of the smart-boa's constriction.
+They would expectedly shift their focus from their objectives, established before the starting instance of encounter with the Great-Wind, to escaping from or nullifying the influence of the smart-boa's constriction.

 The onion-based force emits at each of the autonomous agents.
 This force consists of a sequence of onion-like pulses, each with self-modifying properties.
-Each of the pulses has a labyrinthian formation to it, designed to maximize the plight of confusion onto the target agent.
+Each of the pulses has a labyrinthian formation to it, designed to maximize the plight of counteracting confusion onto the target agent.

 ![image info](./images/gwr_three.PNG)